ruyisdk/ruyi/README.md

     * without exposing any parameters
     * invocation time is recorded with a granularity of 1 minute

-You can see our Privacy Policy on the RuyiSDK website.

 You can see [our Privacy Policy][privacy-policy-en] ([中文][privacy-policy-zh]) on the RuyiSDK website.